Karten Associates

 Will make you laugh while you learn!!!

-My newsletter, Perceptions & Realities, and my three books, Communication Gaps and How to Close Them, Managing Expectations and How to Establish Service Level Agreements, provide additional information on seminar topics.
+My newsletter, Perceptions & Realities, and my books provide additional information on seminar topics.

 1. Managing Customer Expectations